A CFO client, with our guidance, negotiated their first-year compensation plan up by $200,000. How much are you leaving on the table?

 Companies train their recruiters and HR people on negotiating skills.
 Subtle negotiations sometimes start during a first conversation, before you realize it.
-The money question an HR person asks you in a screening phone interview may eliminate you from contention prematurely.
-When you get an in-person interview, your response to a singe money question may shut down further discussions or eliminate your future negotiating opportunities.
+The money question an HR person asks you in a screening phone interview may eliminate you from contention prematurely or set your bar well below their willingness to pay.

-So, if you don’t know how to handle yourself, you may operate out of fear and leave money on the table, reducing your income for years to come.
+So, if you don’t know how to handle yourself strategically, you may operate out of fear and leave money on the table, reducing your income for years to come.

 You may be negotiated out of what you want without even realizing it